teambtcmap/btcmap-ios/README.md

 ## TODO

+## ELEMENT
+- [ ] If "type": "way", then the Element json returns a bounding box instead of a single coordinate.
+Either:
+(1) Find the center of the bounding box and use that as a single coordinate for an annotation.
+(2) Draw the bounding box as a polyline.

 ### ELEMENT DETAIL MODAL
 - [ ] Finish adding rows to match Android.
 For sure Instagram and Pouch, need to verify what else
 - [ ] Phone number parsing isn't working for all formats.
 Can mimic Android repo implementation